nilomr/pykanto/docs/index.md

 `pykanto` is a new software package to make the process of archiving, cleaning, segmenting, labelling, and analysing animal vocalisations faster and more reproducible.
-This website contains its documentation.
-[This article]() explains the motivation behind the project and provides a worked example using it to analyse bird songs.
+This website contains its documentation.<br>
+[`This article`](https://arxiv.org/pdf/2302.10340v1.pdf) explains the motivation behind the project and provides a worked example using it to analyse bird songs.

 ![Python 3.8](https://img.shields.io/badge/_python-≥3.8-lighgreen.svg)